Some links in this post may be affiliate links

 The leaf cuttings root easily and have no need for a rooting hormone.

-Echeveria desmetiana (Echeveria Peacockii) problems include leaf loss, wilting, leggy growth, rotting, brown leaf tips, pests and diseases among others.
+Echeveria desmetiana (Echeveria Peacockii) problems include yellow leave, leaf drop, wilting, leggy growth, brown leaf tips, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Brown, soft leaf spots in Echeveria desmetiana are an indication of leaf spot disease.
 Avoid wetting the center of the rosette and improve air circulation.